 Could We Seriously Get the VAT?

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »We all know our nation has spent a bundle trying to stimulate the economy again.
+Opinions expressed by Entrepreneur contributors are their own.We all know our nation has spent a bundle trying to stimulate the economy again.
 It's been suggested that there's only one way out of this debt mess now -- the value added tax.

 Better known as the VAT, the value-added tax is charged on retail goods and services.
 It's essentially a national sales tax that goes on top of state and local taxes charged.
 The entire European Union collects a VAT, which is typically steeper than sales tax here in the U.S. -- in Britain, for instance, it's 17.5 percent.